aejones0/io-ts-intro/README.md

 ## This presentation

-This repo contains an intro to io-ts, briefly covering the basic necessary to get a dev team up and running with the lib.
+This repo contains an intro to io-ts, briefly covering the basics necessary to get a dev team up and running with the lib.

 ## Tools